 A friend of mine recently came over to meet our Great Dane Gus for the first time and was really caught off guard when she leaned most of her weight into him for attention!
 His family grew up with small dogs, and he’s never spent time around Great Danes before so this was a complete surprise.

-Why do Great Danes lean?
 Great Danes lean as a sign of affection.
 It’s their way of showing that they feel safe and want to give or receive attention.
-Not all Great Danes are “leaners”, but it is common amongst the breed.
+While not all Great Danes are leaners, it is a common trait amongst dogs of this breed.

 While my friend didn’t mind our Great Dane leaning on him, he wasn’t sure what it meant at first.
 We quickly reassured him that she only leans on those that she likes 🙂

-Why Great Danes lean
+Top Reasons Why Great Danes Lean

 Leaning reason #1 – Affection

 In the vast majority of cases, Great Danes lean because they want to be close to you.
 This is one of their ways of showing affection towards humans.
 They are an incredibly social breed, and sometimes just like to be able to feel close to you.

 Keep in mind that what I’m referring to here is intentional leaning.
 This is simply a temporary lean to give or receive attention.
 Not leaning in the sense that they’re injured or sick, and can’t hold themselves upright.

 While leaning against family members or close friends is most common, don’t be surprised if your Dane leans on new people as well.
 Sometimes they just take to a person quickly and want to get in close for some attention.

 Leaning reason #2 – Fear

 The first time she heard fireworks she was terrified and spent most of the hour pressed up against us.
 In this situation, she was clearly leaning more for comfort out of fear than for attention.

 Leaning reason #3 – Protective behavior

 Great Danes may also lean against their human in a protective manner.
 If they feel threatened around their family, they may come close and stand touching you as if to guard you.

 While this protective behavior can be reassuring at times that your Great Dane has your back, I wouldn’t recommend encouraging it.
 Their giant size makes them intimidating enough to would-be threats.

-Is leaning an issue?
+Is Leaning an Issue?

 Generally speaking, leaning is not an issue.
 While some people think that leaning is a display of dominance, I haven’t found that to be the case with Great Danes.
 They truly love people and this is just one of the ways that they express themselves.